February 26 2025

 The German Banking Industry Committee associations (BVR, DSGV, VÖB and the Association of German Banks) launched the giroAPI scheme on 1 January 2025.
 With this framework, German banks are turning to future-proof API technology as a first step...

-January 17 2025
+April 17 2025

 The German Banking Industry Committee (GBIC) is the voice of the leading German banking-sector associations.
 These are the National Association of German Cooperative Banks (BVR), the Association of German Banks (BdB), the Association of German Public Banks (VÖB), the German Savings Banks Association (DSGV), and the Association of German Pfandbrief Banks (vdp).